Welcome to All

 It is a myth that people in LGBTQ+ communities do not experience similar rates of intimate partner violence as those who are in heterosexual relationships: between 25-33% of LGBTQ+ people experience abuse by a partner.
 The 2015 US Transgender Survey found that people who are transgender experience disproportionate rates of violence, particularly trans people of color; 54% of people surveyed experienced some form of partner abuse.
 And, one in three young people — gay, straight, and everyone in between — experiences some form of dating abuse.

-LGBTQ+ people face additional barriers to getting support, such as not being comfortable discussing their sexual or gender identity openly, having a fear of not being believed or taken seriously, and feeling isolated from communities that do not support them.
+LGBTQ+ people face additional barriers to getting support, such as not being comfortable discussing their sexual or gender identity openly, having a fear of not being believed or taken seriously, and feeling isolated from communities that do not support them and are hateful or violent towards them.